Dutch beaches: The 13 best beaches in the Netherlands

 The North Sea beach of Schiermonnikoog is amongst the broadest in Europe, and the cleanest in the Netherlands.
 Its shallow waters are great for swimming, and the windy climate attracts many windsurfers.
 There are plenty of small dunes with all kinds of greenery.

-Terschelling has a 30km-long, clean sandy beach, giving you a good chance to find a nice, private spot.
+Terschelling has a 30-kilometre-long, clean sandy beach, giving you a good chance to find a nice, private spot.
 The dunes are great to traverse by bike, and every year this island hosts the popular theatre festival Oerol.

-Vlieland is a calm island that hosts a village, forest areas, beautiful dunes full of nature and a wide beach that’s great for seal spotting.
+Vlieland is a calm island that boasts a village, forest areas, beautiful dunes full of nature and a wide beach that’s great for seal spotting.
 For some more rugged nature, this is a great place to look.

 Texel is the biggest of the Wadden Islands and it has eight nice, guarded beach zones.
 The further south you go, the more nature you’ll find.
 Even though it is a desired location, it doesn’t get too busy compared to mainland beaches.